DamlaSerper/SCM/README.md

 # Switchable contact model (SCM)
 SCM modification of LIGGGHTS-PFM code to represent complex porous boundaries and improved primitive geometry functions for fix wall/gran function.
-SCM enables the representation of repetitive porous structures wihtout the use of meshing due to the use of new primitive wall ycylinder_finite_porous or y_porous.
+SCM enables the representation of repetitive porous structures without the use of meshing due to the use of new primitive wall ycylinder_finite_porous or yplane_finite_porous.
 Current version of this model is written for repeating square pores on cylinders and flat rectangles, but the source code could be modified to fit other repetitive porous structures.
 The SCM code also include modifications for including new primitives types for defining finite cylinders, circles and concentric circles.
 Please find the journal article describing the SCM here:
 The research data of the study above can be found at: https://github.com/DamlaSerper/SCM_Research_Data/tree/main